 In the Philippines, a relatively higher proportion of children with no ECE attendance (44 per cent) have repeated grades, compared to those with one year of ECE experience (30 per cent) and two years of ECE experience (31 per cent).

-In 2021, seven in every ten children, or 72.4 per cent, participated in organized learning aged one year before the official primary education entry age (net enrolment rate in Kindergarten), far from the 83.7 per cent registered in 2017 which was the highest rate since 2010.
-There was a slightly higher net enrolment rate in Kindergarten among girls than among boys — 67.5 per cent to 64.7 per cent, respectively, in 2020.
+In 2022, nearly four in every five children or 76.3 per cent of children participated in organized learning one year before the official primary education entry age (net enrolment rate in Kindergarten), a modest increase from 72.4 per cent in 2021 but still far from the 83.7 per cent registered in 2017, which was the highest rate since 2010.
+There was a higher net enrolment rate in Kindergarten among girls than among boys — 78.4 per cent to 74.4 per cent, respectively, in 2022.

 Of those children who attended preschool in 2019, slightly more than half, 54.2 per cent attended for two years or more, and less than half attended for one year (2019 SEA-PLM Report).